-- Installation of special awareness floor and wall graphics at restroom entrances/exits and hand washing areas which indicate the recommended 6 feet physical distancing locations and hand washing/sanitizing reminders - "Please Wash Your Hands" 20 second recommendation located above every sink and back of restroom exit door - "Please Stand Here" floor graphic to maintain 6' physical spacing at sinks

-- When re-opened, consider the installation of signage to maintain physical distancing and encourage good hand washing - "Please Wash Your Hands" 20 second recommendation located above every sink and back of restroom exit door - "Please Wait Here" floor graphic to maintain 6' physical spacing (lounge spaces, communal areas etc) - "Always Walk Clockwise" located at entries and throughout amenity space - "One Way Only (with arrow)" located throughout common areas to direct proper flow of traffic

-In the event of an emergency, please follow predetermined evacuation protocols.
+- Restrooms - Installation of special awareness floor and wall graphics at restroom entrances/exits and hand washing areas which indicate the recommended 6 feet physical distancing locations and hand washing/sanitizing reminders - "Please Wash Your Hands" 20 second recommendation located above every sink and back of restroom exit door - "Please Stand Here" floor graphic to maintain 6' physical spacing at sinks avisonyoung.com - When re-opened, consider the installation of signage to maintain physical distancing and encourage good hand washing - "Please Wash Your Hands" 20 second recommendation located above every sink and back of restroom exit door - "Please Wait Here" floor graphic to maintain 6' physical spacing (cafeterias) - "Always Walk Clockwise" located at entries and throughout amenity space - "One Way Only (with arrow)" located throughout common areas to direct proper flow of traffic - "Gym Etiquette" located on gym entrance and throughout locker room In the event of an emergency, please follow predetermined evacuation protocols.

 Examples

 The following signage program is meant to serve as a guide for ownership to consider in coordination with their managers, as all signs will not be applicable to every property or every situation.

 Building Entrance